 4 – Notice period

 The statutory and therefore most common notice period of an employee is one month.
-The notice period of the employer must be twice as long as the notice period of the employee.
+The notice period for an employer wanting to end an employment contract depends on the employee’s years of employment.
+An employer’s notice period must always be twice that of the employee’s and has a maximum of six months.
+This notice period must be taken into account when terminating an agreement.
 When giving notice, be aware that in the Netherlands notice is generally given from the start of a calendar month.

 5 – Job description